Wilmer Flores Player Props: Giants vs. Pirates

-The San Francisco Giants, including Wilmer Flores (.292 slugging percentage in past 10 games, including zero home run), battle starter Rich Hill and the Pittsburgh Pirates at Oracle Park, Monday at 5:05 PM ET.
+On Wednesday, Wilmer Flores (hitting .167 in his past 10 games) and the San Francisco Giants play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 3:45 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Brewers.
+He had a hitless showing in his previous game (0-for-3) against the Pirates.

 Wilmer Flores Game Info & Props vs. the Pirates